-Explore the best trails near Kamuela with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Kamuela with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Hiked in April as part of preparing for Peru in May.
 Temps were in the upper 40s so we just wore long sleeve shirts which was just right.
 The initial trail has a lot of loose cinder that feels like hiking uphill in sand.
 Had some minor altitude symptoms the first time so we used Advil prior to the second time which helped.
 Wogging down in cinder leads to stops to empty shoes.
 Looking forward to Peru.